Who Was John Wayne Gacy?

 Gacy worked as a fast-food chain manager during the 1960s and became a self-made building contractor and Democratic precinct captain in the Chicago suburbs in the 1970s.

-History of Sexual Assaults
+Sexual Assaults and Murders

 In 1968, Gacy was convicted of sexually assaulting two teen boys and given a 10-year prison sentence.
 He was released on parole in the summer of 1970, but was arrested again the following year after another teen accused Gacy of sexual assault.
 The charges were dropped when the boy didn't appear during the trial.